IT-trials/IT-trials.github.io/_posts/2020-12-22-covid-tier-from-postcode.markdown

 {% gist 500496f9424b42a32153e591f6e577b8 %}

- Another advantage is that you can investigate missing values without iterating over the entire contents
+ Another advantage is that you can investigate missing values without iterating over the entire set of postcodes.

 {% highlight powershell %}
 $problemPostCode = $dict.GetEnumerator() |? {$_.Value -eq $null}